nikhilhenry/nh-astro/src/pages/posts/vue-form.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

-You can find the source code on [github](https://github.com/nikhilhenry/vue-multistepform).
+You can find the source code on [GitHub](https://github.com/nikhilhenry/vue-multistepform).
 Be sure to give the project a start if you find this tutorial helpful!

-Thanks for stopping by

--Nikhil